manavkapadnis/ANLP_Project_R4_CAMEO/README.md

    python3 delta_run_3_epochs_skill_before_caption.py

 Choose the appropriate file within these folders to run the desired task or model.
-Refer to the individual README files in each subfolder for specific instructions on running each model.

 2. **Modify Paths if Necessary**: Update any file paths within the code to match your local environment setup.